smartshark/smartshark.github.io/tutorial_plugin_java.md

 ---

 # How to create a plugin for SmartSHARK
 This tutorial explains how to create a Java plugin for SmartSHARK.
-This short readme is a tutorial on how to program a plugin starting from the ground.
+We explain how you can create a simple plugin for SmartSHARK using the minimal working example [jmweSHARK](https://github.com/smartshark/jmweSHARK).
 The first section will provide you with the basic information.
 More advanced information will be outlined for each file in the files section.

 ## Get started
 1. Modify the content of the build.gradle (for dependencies) and the plugin_packaging/info.json with your information